 Save the hedgerows

-Wild garlic and bluebells mixed in with forget me nots and stinky bobs (herb Robert) and early honeysuckle, to mention just a few.
-A heady mix of aromas rushed through my camper window.
-I slowed the pace right down, wanting the moment to last; wanting to remember the images of my childhood once again.
+Wild garlic mixed in with forget me nots and stinky bobs (herb Robert) and honeysuckle, to mention just a few.
+A heady mix of aromas rush through my camper window as I slow the pace right down, wanting the moment to last; wanting to remember the images of my childhood once again.

 My father called the hedges mini nature reserves, which they are, in their own right.
 This vibrant ecosystem is home to insects, field mice, butterflies and birds.
 Slowworms hide in the tall grass and hedgehogs hibernate there when there is nowhere else to go.

 Birds nest in the brambles, embroidered around the dead wood which is home to invertebrates and food for the bats.
 The great crested newts scurry through the stems upon which you will find the stag beetle and the scorpion fly.

 As a child I imagined fairies living in the granny’s bonnets and could never understand how some people say they resemble an eagle’s claw.
 And the bees that buzz inside them, a perfect setting for a child’s imagination.
 It’s no wonder I grew up the way I did.

 And let us not forget the road on which I travel, the same road that was once a dirt track winding its way between these hedgerows and used by our ancestors down through the years.